CTEA (CAREER TECHNICAL EDUCATION ACT) 2015 - 16

 V. CORE INDICATOR REPORT – separate document found online

-Print out the most recent Core Indicator Report for the TOP code being written for (found using instructions in InfoSources14-15).
+Print out the most recent Core Indicator Report for the TOP code being written for (instructions to obtain in InfoSources15-16).

 At the bottom of the report, follow the directions and total each positive, negative, N/A, N/R outcome in the right hand column from items 1 – 34 (items are numbered on the left side).
-Note: Not all rows are numbered.
+Be careful to only tally the numbered lines.

 The Department Chair must sign the program’s latest Core Indicator Report after the numbers are added in.
 Include the signed document in the hard copy of the proposal.